cyevgeniy/evg.moe/content/js/lwvc-input/index.md

 ```

 So when we change the value of the `inputText` variable,
-the input field reflects to them, and when the input's
+the text in an input field also changes, and when the input's
 value is changed, the `inputText` variable is synced with the typed text.

 To do so, we need to know how `v-model` directive works in Vue.